weeeBox/mobile-system-design/topics/in-app-api-design.md

 *   **Why it's bad:** If you switch from `OkHttp` to `Cronet` later, you break every app using your library.
 *   **Fix:** Wrap internal objects in your own Domain Models.

----

-## 4. Things to Avoid
+### Static Mutable State

-*   **Static Mutable State:** Avoid global variables that control state.
+Avoid global variables that control state.
 It makes testing impossible (tests can't run in parallel) and causes race conditions.
 Use Dependency Injection instead.

-*   **Swallowing Errors:** Never catch an exception and do nothing.
-At minimum, log it.
-Ideally, expose it to the caller.
-*   **"Magic" Behavior:** Don't do unexpected things like automatically retrying 10 times without telling the developer, or implicitly initializing on the first call.
-Be explicit.
+### Swallowing Errors
+Avoid catching exceptions without appropriate handling.
+At a minimum, errors should be logged or surfaced to the caller to prevent silent failures in production.

+### "Magic" Behavior
+Avoid implementing hidden side effects, such as exhaustive automatic retry loops or implicit lazy initialization that may affect the caller's thread.
+These behaviors can mask underlying performance issues and lead to unpredictable execution states.
+Favor deterministic logic that requires explicit configuration for resource-intensive or state-altering operations.

 ---

-## 5. Real-World Case Studies (For "Signal")
+## 4. Real-World Case Studies (For "Signal")

 Mentioning these libraries shows you study the ecosystem.